Skip to Content

 Fax: (319) 335-8643

 Each medical student is assigned to one of four learning communities for their entire medical school experience.
-Every community is comprised of equal numbers of M1, M2, M3, and M4 students, and is staffed by a Faculty Director, Curriculum/Community Manager, and Support Staff.
+Every community is comprised of approximately equal numbers of M1, PA1, M2, PA2, M3, PA3, and M4 students, and is staffed by a Faculty Director, Curriculum/Community Manager, and Support Staff.
 With the support of community staff, students initiate and provide leadership for activities.

 All learning communities are located in the Medical Education and Research Facility (MERF).
-Each community includes small group rooms, study and social spaces, computer stations, a kitchen area, and staff offices.
+Each community includes small group rooms, study and social spaces, computer stations, a kitchen area with a sink, microwave, and refrigerator, and staff offices.

 Formal and informal learning activities, professional skills acquisition, leadership development, team building, wellness promotion, service learning, and cultural competency building are among the many the opportunities provided by the communities.
 Mentoring and tutoring relationships with students and faculty are fostered both intentionally and serendipitously.